firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-62:12">Also unto thee, O Lord, belongeth mercy: for thou renderest to every man according to his work.</p>

-<p id="psa-63:1"><A Psalm of David, when he was in the wilderness of Judah.> O God, thou art my God; early will I seek thee: my soul thirsteth for thee, my flesh longeth for thee in a dry and thirsty land, where no water is;</p>
+<p id="psa-63:1">O God, thou art my God; early will I seek thee: my soul thirsteth for thee, my flesh longeth for thee in a dry and thirsty land, where no water is;</p>

 <p id="psa-63:2">To see thy power and thy glory, so as I have seen thee in the sanctuary.</p>